Calm water at Tahquamenon falls

 The Tahquamenon Falls State Park encompasses a total of 46,179 acres of land making it Michigan’s second-largest state park.
 It trails only the robust Porcupine Mountains Wilderness State Park’s 59,020 acres, but is more than four times as large as the Wolverine State’s third-largest state park, Emmet County’s Wilderness State Park.

-There are many things do to inside the park depending on which season it is.
+There are many things to do inside the park no matter which season it is.
 In spring and summer, most activities include hiking, biking, fishing, bird watching, sightseeing, and camping.
-The fall season is picturesque.
-The color change among the trees creates the perfect scenery for photography.
-Come wintertime, you can enjoy cross-country skiing, snowshoeing and snowmobiling.
+The fall season is the most picturesque as the color change among the trees creates the perfect scenery for photography.
+Come wintertime, you can enjoy cross-country skiing, snowshoeing, and snowmobiling.
 If you enjoy the idea of hiking, take the four-mile trail down to the lower falls.

-Also, at the park, there is a restaurant, gift shop, and their very own brewery and pub in one building.
+At the park there is also a restaurant, gift shop, and their very own brewery and pub in one building.
 Open year-round but closed in late fall and early spring.
-Please feel free to call ahead of these hours (906) 492-3415.
+Please feel free to call ahead for these hours at (906) 492-3415.

 CROSS COUNTRY SKIING IN SAULT STE.
 MARIE

 The more famous Upper Tahquamenon Falls is 200 feet across with a drop of almost 50 feet.
-The lower falls are about 4 miles downstream, and are, in fact, a series of five smaller falls around a small island.
-The Lower Falls consist of smaller, less dramatic, falls that flow around an island.
+The lower falls are about 4 miles downstream, consisting of a series of five smaller falls flowing around an island.
 Find your way around the many miles of beautiful hiking trails here.

 YOU CAN RENT A BOAT